Why Reducing Sleep Schedules Require Frequent Sleep

 Basically, when you are awake longer, you produce more ATP.
 This ATP is then metabolized to adenosine, which builds up in your brain and makes you more tired.
 While naps somewhat increase your alertness, they are unable to clear adenosine.
 This is because the clearance of adenosine increases as the slow-wave activity increases4; thus, adenosine is only cleared during SWS.

 Therefore, the reason why polyphasic sleep schedules need a smaller waking period between the sleep blocks on more extreme schedules is not that light sleep provides wakefulness sustaining from naps or core(s).
 Rather, the buildup of adenosine makes you more tired faster after sleeping.
 This is because normal 20-minute naps do not clear any adenosine.
+Instead, short naps that are heavy on NREM2 or REM sleep will only provide a “short” amount of wakefulness, which then gets overwritten by the pre-existing concentration of adenosine when the alertness fades away.

 The Unexplained Holes